ac-custom-shaders-patch/inipp/README.md

 # INIpp

-INIpp is an extension for good old INI format, designed specially for Custom Shaders Patch for Assetto Corsa, in attempt to make preparing configs easier.
+INIpp is an extension for the good old INI format, designed specially for Custom Shaders Patch for Assetto Corsa, in an attempt to make preparing configs easier.
 A change there, a tweak here, and it became incompatible with regular parsers, and then things only got worse, to a point where my initial idea of making specialized parsers for Python and JavaScript became a bit unrealistic.
-Maybe later I’ll get back to it, once format is established, but for now, here is some sort of preprocessor, which is basically just some code parsing those configs withing CSP.
+Maybe later I’ll get back to it, once format is established, but for now, here is some sort of preprocessor, which is basically just a piece of code from CSP parsing those configs.

-In main mode, INIpp outputs data in JSON format, as not all data could be represented with INI (look at “Quotes for specific values” section).
-There is a flag to change it behavior though.
+In its main mode, INIpp preprocessor prints data in JSON format, since not all data could be represented with INI (look at “Quotes for specific values” section).
+There is a flag to change it behavior.

 # Important note

-Please don’t think you need to read any of this in order to work with configs.
-All of this is mainly meant for standard includable files, in order to make creating actual configs easier.
-Now, they would look like this:
+Please note, if you’re making configs for CSP, you don’t need to read any of this, especially everything towards the end — those features are mainly for standard includable files, designed to make creating actual configs easier.
+For example, this thing is made possible with INIpp, and you can use it without overthinking anything (only unusual thing here is that the same section name is used twice, but it’ll unwrap to unique names):

 ```ini
 [INCLUDE: common/materials_carpaint.ini]